Emergency Management Degree Specialization

 Students in this course explore various types and phases of disasters, responses that are planned or improvised, and problem avoidance during disasters.
 Urgent care of disaster victims, search and rescue, dealing with fatalities, and models of overall recovery operations are examined.

-In this course, which explores planning within the overall emergency management field and its relationship to mitigation planning, the purpose, principles, processes, and resource aspects of planning are considered for planning teams and organizations, and communication of plans.
+This course explores planning within the overall emergency management field and its relationship to mitigation planning.
+The purpose, principles and resource needs behind the development of a communication plan are reviewed from the perspectives of planning teams and organizations.

-Examining emergency management considerations when terrorist behavior or acts are a factor, this course looks at threats, consequences, and responses, with an interagency perspective, through the life cycle of emergency management, from preparedness and planning to long-term recovery.
+Students in this course examine emergency management considerations when terrorist behavior or acts are a factor.
+Threats, consequences, and responses, from an interagency perspective are analyzed, throughout the life cycle of an emergency, from preparedness and planning to long-term recovery.

 In this course, students learn to use technology in emergency planning, response, recovery, and mitigation efforts, as well as key elements that must be in place for technology to enhance the emergency management process.
 Operational problems and recovery are analyzed.

 This course explores approaches to intervening in traumatic or dangerous social events precipitated by groups, individuals, or environmental factors, with consequences for individuals or groups.
 Decision-making under time limitations and uncertainty is considered.